Sanjanadhananjayaa/Threat-Protection-with-XDR/Labguide/Module 3/Lab-02.md

 1. Now that you have a good detection rule, in the Logs window, select **+ New alert rule** in the command bar and then select **Create Microsoft Sentinel alert**. **Hint:** You might need to select the ellipsis (...) button in the command bar.

-1. This starts the "Analytics rule wizard".
-For the *General* tab type:
+1. You will be navigated to **Analytics rule wizard** page.
+In the *General* tab provide the values:

     |Setting|Value|
     |---|---|